Pictured above: Black-eyed Susan (Rudbeckia hirta) by Amanda Martin. Click on terms for botanical definitions. View post as a PDF.

-Black-eyed Susan is a bright, cheerful wildflower found throughout Florida.
-Its compound flowerhead consists of many long yellow ray florets surrounding a core of dark purple to brown disk florets.
+Black-eyed Susan’s compound flowerhead consists of many long yellow ray florets surrounding a central dome of dark purple to brown disk florets.
 Each solitary flowerhead is born on a rough, erect stem that emerges from a basal rosette of bristly leaves.
-Leaves along the stem are alternately arranged, with toothed margins and rough surfaces.
+Stem leaves are alternately arranged, with toothed margins and rough surfaces.
 Seeds are tiny black achenes.
-Depending on the conditions, black-eyed Susan can perform as a short-lived perennial, biennial or annual.

 Family: Asteraceae (Aster or Composite family)